francescofiorella/Parallel-Minmax/report/Report.md

 First of all, the intermediate loop on all the available moves for a particular board state is avoided, as now, at each loop step, previously calculated result is assigned and the next move is evaluated by passing the calculation to the next entry, which will refers to another board state.<br>
 Another small optimization is avoiding to calculate the whole array of possible moves at each step, by just calculating the current move.

-## 3.2.
-C Implementation
+## 3.2. v0: C Implementation

 The Nim library and the minmax algorithm were adapted from Python to C, before parallelizing the algorithm itself in a CUDA kernel.
 This allowed a better understanding of the problem and some better criteria for the profiling and evaluation phase.
 The Nim class was created, and it contains a pointer to an array in which the board rows are stored: each element is an integer that indicates the number of remaining objects in that specific row.
 The array, along with all the other data are created by exploiting the malloc function to dynamically allocate memory at runtime.<br>
 This implementation required the creation of several new data classes, along with several dynamic arrays like the evaluation list and the stack.

 This lead to some disadvantages like a high complexity and the need to resize the allocated memory if the number of element exceed the current maximum size; however, the algorithm resulted to be slightly faster then the python implementation.<br>
 Moreover, since all the data structures are allocated in the dynamic memory, the "free" function must be used carefully, both for avoiding memory waste and incorrect memory deallocation that can lead to a segmentation fault.

+Since the algorithm was quite slow and the Nvidia Jetson Nano has limited resources, the masimum depth reachable from the algorithm was set to 7.

-## 3.3.
-First CUDA version
+## 3.3. v1: First CUDA version

 The main approach used in the implementation is to use the GPU to parallelize the search process and node-creation process by evaluating multiple game states simultaneously.
 This can be done by dividing the game tree into smaller subtrees and assigning each subtree to a different CUDA thread or block.

 The first version developed tries to exploit the GPU's kernels by using a modified version of the previously-created C Nim library.<br>
 All the data structures were adapted to a GPU implementation, so dynamic arrays have been replaced with static ones that can be placed in the global and shared memory of the Graphics Processing Unit.
-Moreover, since the majority of pointers were removed, the core minmax function was adapted and all the static allocation were placed before the start of the algorithm itself, contributing to a higher complexity.
+Moreover, since the majority of pointers were removed, the standard minmax function was adapted and all the static allocation were placed before the start of the algorithm itself, contributing to a higher complexity.

 The function has been split in three phases, executed respectively in CPU, GPU, and CPU: the first one consists is held in the host machine, that calculates all the possible moves that can be made on the starting game board; then, the board and the moves array are copied in the GPU global memory and the kernel is called.
 Here, a number of blocks equal to the total number of available moves are used, and each block contains the same number of threads.

 Firstly, the thread 0 of each block applies the move and computes the new state of the board by using the blockId as index for the global moves array; the resulting boards are stored in the shared memory along with a new array of the new possible moves.
 Then, each block thread applies the new move, obtained by exploiting the threadId and initialize a result array to be stored in the shared memory.
-At this point, the core minmax algorithm is executed at thread level, so that a high level of parallellism is achieved, and the used variables are stored into the faster local registers.<br>
+At this point, the standard minmax algorithm is executed at thread level, so that a high level of parallellism is achieved, and the used variables are stored into the faster local registers.<br>
 The minmax local result is then stored into the shared results array and processed at block level.

 At the end of the second phase, the block-level result is stored in the global memory, ready to be transfered to the host machine.